 The list of injustices could go on and on.
-You could probably think of a few in your own life that should be add to the list.
+You could probably think of a few in your own life that should be added to the list.
 Some that were mentioned may be less important to you than others but to the person who is on the other end of the unfairness, it means a great deal.

-When someone doesn’t see the injustice as you do, trying to have an adult conversation with that person about these issues may unfortunately result in yelling and hurt feelings.
+When someone doesn’t see the injustice as you do, trying to have an adult conversation with that person about these issues may, unfortunately, result in yelling and hurt feelings.
 Then what?